 The “Curriculum” section of our website discusses each rotation in much more detail, and the BBCH web site will give you a better feel for our overall hospital.

-Lastly the entire hospital (inpatient and outpatient) utilize the Epic HER to provide a paperless transfer of patient information wherever they are in our system.
+Lastly the entire hospital (inpatient and outpatient) utilizes the Epic HER to provide a paperless transfer of patient information wherever they are in our system.

 Q: What about benefits and vacations?